oliviam20/Flickr-React-app/README.md

 ## Outcomes

-1. The app can locally run and deployed.
+1. Designed and implemented a responive web app.

 2. Used React and Context for state management.